 Spoofing

 Email spoofing is someone (or a machine) that sends emails pretending it is from someone else.
-Recently there has been an increase of spoofed emails appearing to come from Rackspace, the email hosting provider we use at Vivid Image. – And it certainly isn’t limited to Rackspace; it’s just the example we use to help you understand spoofing.
 It can trick a user into thinking it is from the email hosting provider and/or sender, but that isn’t the case.
 See example below:

 Most of these are phishing attempts to collect sensitive, personal information from the email recipient.
 Many of these emails include a link, requesting that the recipient click the link to reactivate or restore their email account.
 This will never be the case & these are NOT legitimate emails.

-If you receive an email that appears to come from Rackspace, do not click on any links within the email, download any attachments, or provide any personal information.
+If you receive an email that appears to come from someone you know or any other official looking email, but seems “off” because of it’s content, timing, phrasing or anything else it’s requesting of you, do not click on any links within the email, download any attachments, or provide any personal information.

 Phishing